-2. Products intended for animal feed may contain undesirable substances which can endanger animal health or, because of their presence in livestock products, human health or the environment.
-It is impossible to eliminate fully the presence
+Products intended for animal feed may contain undesirable substances which can endanger animal health or, because of their presence in livestock products, human health or the environment.
+It is impossible to eliminate fully the presence of undesirable substances but it is important that their content in products intended for animal feed should be reduced in order to prevent undesirable and harmful effects.

-3. Undesirable substances may be present in products intended for animal feed only in accordance with the conditions laid down in the Animal Feed (Composition, Marketing and Use) (England) Regulations 2015 (SI 2015/255), by cross-reference to Directive 2002/32/EC; and these substances may not be used in any other way for the purposes of animal feed.
+Undesirable substances may be present in products intended for animal feed only in accordance with the conditions laid down in the Animal Feed (Composition, Marketing and Use) (Wales) Regulations 2016 (SI 2016/386), by cross-reference to Directive 2002/32/EC; and these substances may not be used in any other way for the purposes of animal feed.
 Products intended for animal feed must be sound, genuine and of merchantable quality and therefore when correctly used must not represent any danger to human health, animal health or to the environment or adversely affect livestock production.
-Using or putting into circulation products intended for animal feed which contain levels of undesirable substances that exceed the maximum levels laid down in the Annex of this Directive must therefore be prohibited.
+Using or putting into circulation products intended for animal feed which contain levels of undesirable substances that exceed the maximum levels laid down in the Annexes to this Directive must therefore be prohibited.